artefactual/atom-docs/admin-manual/maintenance/elasticsearch.rst

 .. code:: bash

-   node.local: true # disable network
+   transport.type: local # disable network

 Check the status of your Elasticsearch index
 ============================================